Course Descriptions

 This course applies a rhetorical framework to researching and writing grants, proposals, and related professional documents.
 The experiential education and service-learning approach offer students the opportunity to work with real institutions on active local, government, and national grants.
 Students develop a portfolio of professionally designed and edited documents as well as the vocabulary of grant writing and research.
 A highly sought-after set of skills, grant writing experience enhances research and employment opportunities in any field.

 Focused study in teaching and using literature in the classroom.
 Topics vary for each offering.
-Repeatable up to 9 credits, but only 3 credits count toward degree.
+Repeatable up to 6 credits.

 Focused study in teaching and using writing in the classroom.
 Topics vary for each offering.
-Repeatable up to 9 credits, but only 3 credits count toward degree.
+Repeatable up to 6 credits.

 ENGL 589.
 Continuing Enrollment.
 0 Hours.